Campervan relocations: What to expect and are they worthwhile?

 Vehicle hire charges included the daily rate of NZD50 for the five extra days (NZD250 in total).
 It also included flat rates per rental for an inverter, a 4.5kg LPG bottle, portable toilet chemicals and an additional driver.

-Based on approximately 2,200 kilometres driven, our fuel consumption worked out to cost us about NZD0.16 per kilometre (not counting the free tank included in the relocation deal).
+Based on the approximately 2,200 kilometers driven, our fuel consumption costs us about NZD0.16 per kilometre (not counting the free tank included in the relocation deal).

 Excluding our return flight to Auckland, our road trip in December 2020 cost us N$167.03 per (full) day as a couple.
 In comparison, our van life in 2018 cost us NZD130.38 as a couple on a like-for-like basis.